pford68/aspectjs/README.md

 A simple AOP implementation for Node.
 It works either with standalone functions or with object methods.
+And be used on the client-side with Browserify too.

 ## Usage
 ### Standalone functions